Features and Ease of Use

 Subscription periods are monthly, quarterly, semi-annual, and annual.
 You can pay with PayPal, Visa, MasterCard, Discover, and American Express.

-Customer support is available on Monday to Friday 24 hours a day, on Saturdays from 9:00 AM to 12:00 PM, and on Sundays from 12:00 AM to 12:00 PM.
-You can reach support agents through email and online ticket.
-There’s no knowledge base that I could search through for answers, so I had to send an email to support but I never got a reply, despite waiting for a week.
+Customer support works 24/7 from Monday to Friday and has limited hours on Saturdays and Sundays.
+On Saturdays, support is available from 9:00 AM to 12:00 PM, and on Sundays, it’s available from 12:00 AM to 12:00 PM.
+You can contact support agents through email and online ticketing system.
+Unfortunately, there isn’t a knowledge base where I could find answers, so I had to rely on sending an email to support.
+However, I didn’t receive a reply even after waiting for a week.